Home / Jobs and Careers

 Min: 3.0Target: 3.3+

-About 67% of Fortune 500 employers screen for GPA according to NACE surveys, with 3.0 as the most common cutoff.
+About 42% of employers screen for GPA according to NACE's 2026 survey (down from 73% in 2019), with 3.0 as the most common cutoff.
 Marketing, HR, finance, and operations roles at large companies typically use this threshold.
 Campus recruiting teams often use GPA as the first filter before reviewing resumes in detail.
 However, many companies are moving toward skills-based hiring.

 When GPA stops mattering: 2-3 years of professional experience